MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-winRT.md

 }
 ```

-Open **WinrtActor.h** and add two function definitions, one a UFUNCTION that can be called from a blueprint, and another to use the DLL code:
+Open **WinrtActor.h** and add two function definitions, one that can be called from a blueprint, and another to use the DLL code:
 ```cpp
 public:
     UFUNCTION(BlueprintCallable)